IronMan2483/Projects/README.md

 ## __AirQo Ugandan Air Quality Forecast Challenge__

 This notebook is about my second project during the Data Science bootcamp at neue fische.

+The task of the project was the prediction of the air quality in the Ugandan capital Kampala - e.g. relevant for local TV stations - and thus the early warning of harmful fine dust concentrations.
+The data set included weather and wind data as well as measurement data from the external provider AirQo.
+The project included EDA and data visualization, a "small time series", the selection of different machine learning models and the presentation of results at the end of the project.

+In contrast to the 1st project this was a group work with partly also pair programming and error analysis, as it also belongs to the normal working day of a Data Analyst and Data Scientist.
+The bootcamp participants could choose from given projects and get together in groups.

 [Notebook](https://github.com/IronMan2483/Projects/blob/main/Project_2/notebook/Air_quality_Uganda_final.ipynb): Jupyter Notebook